 Another downtown South Bend spot, South Bend Brew Werks gets a little bigger in the spring with the addition of its fenced in patio.
 Community tables fit for big groups or multiple parties foster the sense of community on which the local brewery was built.
 Kick back, order a pint and relax.

 Wind Family Fireside Terrace

 Located in the heart of Notre Dame’s campus, the Morris Inn offers outdoor seating at Wind Family Fireside Terrace (pictured at the top) adjacent to Sorin’s and Rohr’s.
 You can relax with a drink in soft seating or grab a table.
 Wind Family Fireside Terrace often hosts events like Smoky Sunday, which serves up delicious barbecue.
 Don’t worry about parking: valet at the Morris Inn is free if you’re dining inside or you can make a short walk from the Hammes Bookstore.

-Insider Tip: Consider Parisi’s Ristorante Italiano, located at 1412 South Bend Ave. in South Bend, a hidden gem.
+Insider Tip: Consider Parisi’s Ristorante Italiano a hidden gem.
 You can pair Italian cuisine with a glass of wine in a cozy outdoor atmosphere.

 Others with notable outside seating: Bar Louie (Mishawaka), Brothers Bar & Grill (South Bend), Coach’s Sports Bar & Grill (South Bend), Portillo’s (Mishawaka), Ruth’s Chris Steak House (Granger), South Bend Chocolate Café (South Bend), Tapastrie (South Bend).